6 Continuous Probability

 mean(tallest >= 7*12)

-Note that although the derivation is not straightforward, the distribution of the maximum can be computed analytically.
-Once derived, it provides a much faster and more efficient way to evaluate probabilities than relying on simulation.
-However, in cases where the derivation is too complex or not possible, either due to the form of the distribution or the nature of the problem, Monte Carlo simulation offers a practical alternative.
-By repeatedly generating random samples, we can approximate the distribution of the maximum, or any other statistic, and obtain reliable estimates even in analytically intractable situations.
+Although deriving this distribution analytically is possible, it is not straightforward.
+Once derived, it provides a faster way to evaluate probabilities than simulation.
+However, when analytic derivations are too complex or infeasible, Monte Carlo simulation offers a practical alternative.
+By repeatedly generating random samples, we can approximate the distribution of almost any statistic and obtain reliable estimates even when theoretical results are unavailable.

 The normal distribution is not the only useful theoretical model.
 Other continuous distributions that often appear in data analysis include the Student’s t, chi-square, exponential, gamma, and beta distributions.
 Their corresponding shorthand names in R are t, chisq, exp, gamma, and beta.